Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### Ways clouds form

 Air can be cooled, aside from just moving vertically upwards, in several ways, and they create different types of clouds.
-- Hot air rises through **convection**, cooling through adiabatic expnsion, in areas of atmospheric instability.
-This forms large, puffy cumulus and cumulonimbus clouds - rain and thunderstorms common.
+- Hot air rises through **convection**, cooling through adiabatic expansion, in areas of atmospheric instability.
+This forms large, puffy cumulus and cumulonimbus clouds - rain and thunderstorms are common.
 - Air can move laterally over a cooler area, as **advection**.
 This includes nimbostratus clouds.
 (Remember, as they move into a cooler area, condensation is more likely, with higher dew points)
 - Air can be forced through wind over an area of high topography (mountains) through **orographic lift**, cooling more rapidly and thus reaching the dew point more quickly, forming clouds on the windward side of the mountain.
 This creates orographic rainfall on one side and a rain shadow on the other.
 - When a warmer air mass mixes with a cooler one, the cooler one is heavier and will slide below the warm one.
 This is **frontal lift**.
 The hot air above is lifted by the cool air below, rapidly cooling it and, if this is enough to reach the dew point, the air becomes saturated and clouds form!